 (6) Budget Period Start and End Date;

-(7) Amount of Federal Funds Obligated by this action;
+(7) Amount of Federal Funds Obligated by this Action;

 (8) Total Amount of Federal Funds Obligated;

-(9) Total Approved Cost Sharing or Matching, where applicable;
+(9) Total Approved Cost Sharing, where applicable;

-(10) Total Amount of the Federal Award including approved Cost Sharing or Matching;
+(10) Total Amount of the Federal Award including approved Cost Sharing;

-(11) Budget Approved by the Federal Awarding Agency;
+(11) Budget Approved by the Federal Agency;

-(11) Federal award description, (to comply with statutory requirements (e.g., FFATA));
+(12) Federal Award Description (to comply with statutory requirements (for example, FFATA));

-(12) Name of Federal awarding agency and contact information for awarding official,
+(13) Name of the Federal agency (including contact information for the awarding official),

-(13) Assistance Listings Number and Title;
+(14) Assistance Listings Number and Title;

-(14) Identification of whether the award is R&D; and
+(15) Identification of whether the Award is R&D; and

-(15) Indirect cost rate for the Federal award (including if the de minimis rate is charged per § 200.414).
+(15) Indirect Cost Rate for the Federal award (including if the de minimis rate is charged per § 200.414).

 (c) General terms and conditions.
-(1) Federal awarding agencies must incorporate the following general terms and conditions either in the Federal award or by reference, as applicable:
+(1) Federal agencies must incorporate the following general terms and conditions either in the Federal award or by reference, as applicable:

 (i) Administrative requirements.
-Administrative requirements implemented by the Federal awarding agency as specified in this part.
+Administrative requirements implemented by the Federal agency as specified in this part.

 (ii) National policy requirements.
 These include statutory, executive order, other Presidential directive, or regulatory requirements that apply by specific reference and are not program-specific.
 See § 200.300 Statutory and national policy requirements.

 (iii) Recipient integrity and performance matters.
-If the total Federal share of the Federal award may include more than $500,000 over the period of performance, the Federal awarding agency must include the term and condition available in appendix XII of this part.
+When the total Federal share of the Federal award may include more than $500,000 over the period of performance, the Federal agency must include the terms and conditions available in Appendix XII.
 See also § 200.113.

 (iv) Future budget periods.
-If it is anticipated that the period of performance will include multiple budget periods, the Federal awarding agency must indicate that subsequent budget periods are subject to the availability of funds, program authority, satisfactory performance, and compliance with the terms and conditions of the Federal award.
+When it is anticipated that the period of performance will include multiple budget periods, the Federal agency must indicate that subsequent budget periods are subject to the availability of funds, program authority, satisfactory performance, and compliance with the terms and conditions of the Federal award.

 (v) Termination provisions.
-Federal awarding agencies must make recipients aware, in a clear and unambiguous manner, of the termination provisions in § 200.340, including the applicable termination provisions in the Federal awarding agency's regulations or in each Federal award.
+Federal agencies must inform recipients of the termination provisions in § 200.340, including the applicable termination provisions in the Federal agency's regulations or terms and conditions of the Federal award.

-(2) The Federal award must incorporate, by reference, all general terms and conditions of the award, which must be maintained on the agency's website.
+(2) The Federal award must incorporate, by reference, all general terms and conditions of the Federal award, which must be maintained on the Federal agency's website.

-(3) If a non-Federal entity requests a copy of the full text of the general terms and conditions, the Federal awarding agency must provide it.
+(3) The Federal agency must provide a copy of the full text of the general terms and conditions if a recipient requests it.

-(4) Wherever the general terms and conditions are publicly available, the Federal awarding agency must maintain an archive of previous versions of the general terms and conditions, with effective dates, for use by the non-Federal entity, auditors, or others.
+(4) The Federal agency must maintain an archive of previous versions of the general terms and conditions, with effective dates, for use by a recipient, auditors, or others.
+The archive should be located on the Federal agency’s website in the same place where current terms and conditions are available.

-(d) Federal awarding agency, program, or Federal award specific terms and conditions.
-The Federal awarding agency must include with each Federal award any terms and conditions necessary to communicate requirements that are in addition to the requirements outlined in the Federal awarding agency's general terms and conditions.
+(d) Federal award specific terms and conditions.
+The Federal agency must include in each Federal award any specific terms and conditions that are in addition to the general terms and conditions.
 See also § 200.208.
-Whenever practicable, these specific terms and conditions also should be shared on the agency's website and in notices of funding opportunities (as outlined in § 200.204) in addition to being included in a Federal award.
-See also § 200.207.
+For loan and loan guarantee programs, the Federal agency must specify whether or not the Federal award has continuing compliance requirements.
+Whenever practicable, these specific terms and conditions should also be available on the Federal agency's website and in notices of funding opportunities (as outlined in § 200.204).

-(e) Federal awarding agency requirements.
-Any other information required by the Federal awarding agency.
+(e) Federal agency requirements.
+Any other information required by the Federal agency.

 § 200.212 Public access to Federal award information.

-(a) In accordance with statutory requirements for Federal spending transparency (e.g., FFATA), except as noted in this section, for applicable Federal awards the Federal awarding agency must announce all Federal awards publicly and publish the required information on a publicly available OMB-designated governmentwide website.
+(a) Except as noted in paragraph (c) of this section, the Federal agency must publish the required Federal award information on USAspending.gov in accordance with the guidance provided by OMB and the U.S. Department of the Treasury’s Government-wide Spending Data Model (GSDM).